 - Having an insufficient cervix in an earlier pregnancy

-- Having a torn cervix in an earlier birth
+- Having a torn cervix from an earlier birth

-- Having miscarriages in the fourth month or later in the past
+- Having past miscarriages by the 4th month

 - Having a cervix that did not develop normally

-- Having a cone biopsy of the cervix in the past due to abnormal Pap smears
+- Having a cone biopsy or loop electrosurgical excision procedure (LEEP) on the cervix in the past due to an abnormal Pap smear

 Often, you will not have any signs or symptoms of an insufficient cervix unless you have a problem it might cause.
-This is how many women first find out about it.
+That is how many women first find out about it.

 If you have any of the risk factors for insufficient cervix: